xackery/eqemupatcher/README.md

 * Patch.zip is a fully encompassed zip you can link players to who do not trust your patcher.
 Open it and you should see all patch contents.
 * You can take a peek at filelist_rof.yml to verify the files expected to be patched are located correctly, and if the prefixdownload url looks correct.
 * You can now copy all contents, except the filelistbuilder binary and filelistbuilder.yml to your patch URL.
 * *Note:* eqemupatcher supports deleting files by adding a delete.txt file to filelistbuilder\.
-Inside it, simply list all files to be deleted in a line, e.g.:
+Inside it, simply list all files to be deleted in a different line, e.g.: (Be careful with this feature)
 ```
 nektulos.eqg
+anotherfile.txt
 ```

 #### Visual Studio Setup - Building the Client